Balloon Sinuplasty in Houston, Texas

 What is Balloon Sinuplasty?

 Traditional sinus surgery or Functional Endoscopic Sinus Surgery (FESS) removes bone and tissue to enlarge the sinus openings.
 The goal is to make enough room so that the sinuses can drain normally.
-In most cases, our ENT surgeons our ENT surgeons perform this surgery endoscopically.
+In most cases, our ENT surgeons perform this surgery endoscopically.
 If this isn’t possible, an opening is made into the sinus from inside the mouth or very rarely through the skin of the face.
-There are a number of risks and possible complications with this surgery, from chronic nasal drainage to a reduction or loss of sense of smell or taste.
-Recovery takes from 3-5 days, and strenuous activity needs to be avoided for a longer period.
+There are a number of risks and possible balloon sinuplasty complications with this surgery, from chronic nasal drainage to a reduction or loss of sense of smell or taste.
+Balloon sinuplasty recovery takes from three to five days, and strenuous activity needs to be avoided for a longer period.

 A new procedure called balloon sinuplasty was approved by the FDA in 2005.
 This minimally invasive procedure uses a tiny balloon, similar to those used to clear blocked arteries in balloon angioplasty, to dilate the blocked nasal passages.